lab-antwerp-1/home/snippets/javascript/class-tag-on-scroll.md

 window.addEventListener("scroll", show);

-/* ^ EventListener is the name of the property. - show-  will be the name of the second tag */
+/* ^ AddEventListener is the name of the function. it contains two - parameters - an - event - which we named scroll and a -function - a thing that will happen when the event is triggered the  - show - class name */

 function show() {
   let show = document.querySelectorAll(".hide");

-  /* ^ hide is the name of the original tag. we add this in the html after the class name. example - class="container hide"*/
+  /* ^ hide is a class name that will be added to the classes in html after the class itself. example - class="container hide" the class name can be used to get to the element itself */

   for (let i = 0; i < hide.length; i++) {
     // ^ here we assign a variable - i - and set a condition for its value
+    // it will loop until the condition becomes true

     let windowheight = window.innerHeight;